 The History of Setters relates how Setters originated.
-But it was the Gordon or Black and Tan Setter was originally bred to find game birds that lived in the steep, rugged heather-covered slopes of Scotland.
-So this dog had to be extremely robust.
-Although historically he has never enjoyed the same immense popularity as field or show dog as his English or Irish Setter cousins, his substantial build and shiny black and tan coat makes him immediately distinctive.
+But the Gordon or Black and Tan Setter was originally bred to find game birds that lived in the steep, rugged heather-covered slopes of Scotland.
+Although this extremely robust dog never enjoyed the same popularity as a field or show dog as his English or Irish Setter cousins, his substantial build and shiny black and tan coat makes him immediately distinctive.

 History of the Gordon Setter

 In England the first mention of the Gordon Setter goes back to 'the Whole Art of Fowling by Land or Water' by Gervaise Markham in 1655 AD where he described the black and fallow (tan) hunting dogs.
 To this end, it is likely that Bloodhound was introduced to improve his scenting abilities.
 This could account for the more substantial build of the black and tan or Gordon Setter compared to other Setters.

 The Gorden Setter becomes a Pure Breed